abc11.com - ABC11 WTVD Raleigh Durham Fayetteville North Carolina News

 - Interactive Radar Map

-- North Carolina watching for strong thunderstorms Sunday
+- North Carolina has Monday deadline for FEMA hurricane help

 - How winter weather affects your health